 If want to continue using your Windows PC along with the Mac, you should go for some web based service that can automatically sync your bookmarks across any platform.
 Google Chrome is a good choice as it works flawlessly across platforms.

-One last thing: If possible, always create a separate user account on your Mac for work apart from your personal account.
+One more thing.
+If possible, always create a separate user account on your Mac for work apart from your personal account.
 This will help you to keep the files separate and avoid accidental sharing of your personal files over the office network.
-You can add additional accounts from System Preferences -> Accounts and then enable Fast User switching.
+You can add additional accounts on a Mac from System Preferences -> Accounts and then enable Fast User switching.

-Narasimha Shastri is a technology enthusiast and social entrepreneur.
-He is a co-founder of Praja.in, a citizen collaboration platform for civic issues.
+Written by Narasimha Shastri, social entrepreneur and co-founder of Praja.in, a citizen collaboration platform for civic issues.